cpyup/easy_shop/README.md

 #### Visual Overhaul

-> Swapped bootswatch theming to something easier on the eyes, made minor css adjustments to specific elements,
+> Swapped bootswatch theming to something easier on the eyes, made minor css adjustments to specific elements.
 >
-> Adjustments to visual styling of the header and a few other elements,
+> Adjustments to visual styling of the header and a few other elements.
+>
+> Updated logo, favicon, and page title.
+>
+> Adjusted cart icon display elements.

 #### Shopping Cart